 The glaring issue with lifestyle creep is what initially may feel like inconsequential changes to your spending habits can actually have a major impact on your financial security.
 Purchases that feel frivolous and fun could end up in serious debt and a lack of savings.

 Lifestyle creep can often be seen when it comes to holidays.
 Upgrading to premium or business class may feel like a well-deserved treat, but it can easily double or even triple the cost of your flights.
 Likewise, when you upgrade to a newer car model, you’re also upgrading the price tag on running costs and insurance.
-Cue a deeper dent in your wad of savings.

 If you’re reading this and nodding along with a growing look of fear on your face, don’t worry.
 The more we earn, the more we want to spend.
 The key is to counteract that spending with the right level of saving.
 This will protect you today, tomorrow and far into the future.